swiftlang/swift-syntax/Sources/SwiftSyntax/Documentation.docc/Working with SwiftSyntax.md

 modifications of the syntax tree are expressed as in-place updates to an existing syntax tree, and return new syntax trees.
 SwiftSyntax provides a set of high-level APIs for expressing these modifications.
-In general, data in syntax nodes can be accessed via a getter and updated with a corresponding `with*` method.
-For example, the name of a class can be retrieved with the ``ClassDeclSyntax/identifier`` accessor, and replaced with the ``ClassDeclSyntax/with(_:_:)-3exln`` update function.
-This method returns a new ``ClassDeclSyntax`` value.
+In general, data in syntax nodes can be accessed via a getter and updated by assigning to the corresponding settable property on a copy of the node.
+For example, the name of a class can be retrieved with the ``ClassDeclSyntax/name`` accessor, and replaced by assigning a new value to that property.
+The modified copy is a new ``ClassDeclSyntax`` value; the original node is unchanged.

 ## Building Syntax Trees